 For service businesses and businesses offering highly customized products, the goal is often a phone call.

 Businesses offering a more consistent product or service package will often prefer to automate the sales process.

-They may attempt an immediate sale, attempt to get emails and convert later via an autoresponder, or do a mixture of both.
+They may go for an immediate sale, collect emails to nurture conversions later via an autoresponder or remarketing, or do a mixture of both.

 Nonprofits will often use emotional pitches to generate immediate donations.